Medical honey wound dressings have long been perceived as an alternative, and thus unproven and ineffective, treatment.

 The infection of a surgical incision, aka ‘surgical site infection’ (SSI) is a common problem after surgery that can have serious consequences.

-A 2002 survey report suggests that about 10% of the patients incur a hospital acquired infection (HAI) related to surgical wounds.
+A 2002 survey suggests that about 10% of the patients incur a hospital acquired infection (HAI) related to surgical wounds.
 Then there’s also wound infections that occur after discharge.

 Even though most surgical site infections (SSIs) are superficial, they can cause severe side effects, complicate illness, cause discomfort and anxiety, and contribute significantly to disease and death associated with surgery.